 “For many years, we vacationed in the summer in Upstate New York, in the Adirondacks.
 We loved it so much that we decided to build a home and retire there.
 In 2005, we moved into the new log home that my husband and I built.
 We enjoy the summers very much, but we also love the snow in winter.
 Every winter we feed the deer off of our deck.
 Many of them come every day, and twice a day to be fed.
 We have had as many as 11 deer at one time,” says Joan Trometter.

 “On a snowy afternoon in the Arkansas Ozarks, white-tailed deer search for apple-flavored corn left for them by a neighbor.
 They are a joy to watch.
 Oftentimes, they play a version of musical chairs vying for position among their ranks for whatever treats are left behind,” says Teri Conrad.
-These pictures will change how you see moths.
+Don’t miss these amazing wildlife photos in Yellowstone National Park.

 Hide and Seek

 “This mule deer was hiding as we walked by in Zion National Park,” says Kim Sease.
 These are the 15 best national park road trips to take all year long.

 “I was on a hike in Grand Canyon National Park, North Rim, Arizona, when I came across this deer on the trail.
 I liked the deer’s expression when she turned around to look at me.
 She had been drinking some water that was on the trail,” says Lisa Douglass.
 Don’t miss 20 stunning and inspiring bald eagle pictures.

 Deer Frolicking in the Snow